The Difference : Atarime vs Surume Dried Squid Snacks

-When it comes to the Japanese snacks for alcoholic drinks called “Otsumami (おつまみ)“, Atarime (あたりめ) and Surume (するめ) are the 2 classic Otsumami that are most commonly eaten in Japan.
+When it comes to the Japanese snack foods for alcoholic drinks, “Atarime (あたりめ)” and “Surume (するめ)” are the 2 classic Otsumami that are most commonly eaten in Japan.

 Atarime and Surume

-Most of the Japanese dried squid snack with these 2 different names are made of the Japanese common flying squid called Surume-ika or the Southern squid called Kensaki-ika (The word, ika (イカ) means squid in Japanese.).This is why we usually call the dried squid snack “Surume”, or “Surume-ika”.
+The majority of the Japanese snacks with these 2 different names are made by drying the Japanese common flying squid called Surume-ika or the Southern squid called Kensaki-ika after their internal organs are removed as unneeded things.
+This is why we usually call the dried squid “Surume” or “Surume-ika”.

-We generally enjoy eating the Otsumami snack, Atarime (Amazon.com), or Surume, dipping the food in mayonnaise or the mixture of mayo and soy sauce, after tearing the dried squid into thin strips with hands.(If you want to know the basic way to cook the dried squid, this article will help.)
+We typically eat the dried whole squid, Atarime (Amazon.com), or Surume, dipping in mayonnaise or the mixture of mayo and soy sauce, after broiling the dried squid and tearing it into thin strips with hands.
+If you want to know how to cook Surume in detail, this article will help.

-As I wrote above, although these 2 Japanese finger foods have a different name, they are the same thing, that is, the dried squid made of Surume-ika or Kensaki-ika.However, the food name, Surume includes an unlucky Japanese word, “Suru (擦る)” that loosely means “lose”.
+As I wrote above, Atarime and Surume are the same thing, that is, the squid snack made by drying Surume-ika or Kensaki-ika.
+But in terms of the name of Surume, it includes an unlucky Japanese word “Suru (擦る)” loosely meaning “lose”.

-This is why in the old days one replaced “Suru” included in the name of “Surume” with the Japanese word “Atari (当たり)” loosely meaning “win” or “success”.
+Since we Japanese traditionally prepare the dried whole squid as one of betrothal gifts and offer it to deities as a lucky charm, in the old days one replaced “Suru” included in the name of “Surume” with “Atari (当たり)”, a Japanese word loosely meaning “win” or “success”.

-Nevertheless, in daily life, you can call the Japanese dried squid snack “Surume” without hesitation.In fact, Surume is the snack name more familiar to many Japanese than Atarime.
+As this fact indicates, in daily life, you can call the Japanese dried squid snack “Surume” without hesitation.
+As a matter of fact, Surume is the snack name more familiar to us Japanese than Atarime.